paulkernfeld/glx/README.md

 Possible extensions:

-- Other destinations, like Harvard, MIT, and Kendall are huge cent
+- Other destinations.
+For example, Harvard, MIT, and Kendall are huge employment centers.
-- Other modes of transport
+- Consider other modes of transport
-- Larger geographic region
+- Analyze a larger geographic region

 ## Walking Times